-Candace Mossier and Melvin Lane Powers Trial: 1966 - Preparing An Alibi
+Candace Mossier and Melvin Lane Powers Trial: 1966

-Preparing an Alibi
+Preparing An Alibi

 In closing arguments prosecutor Gerald Kogan submitted that Candy Mossler's strange nocturnal visits to the hospital, all between the hours of midnight and 7:00 A.M., were undertaken to establish an alibi.
 He further submitted that the evidence, although circumstantial, could lead to only one reasonable conclusion: Powers and Candy Mossler had conspired to kill Jacques Mossier.